List of Brazilian shows on Netflix: the 20 best in 2023

 Each episode features evidence and testimonies from both sides, so it’s hard to know the truth.
 There is no doubt that all this mystery makes it one of the best series to do a marathon.

 The Sintonia show has the favelas of São Paulo and its residents as the main focus of its stories.
 We accompany three young friends who do their best to make their dreams come true and improve their lives.

 Doni wants to be a successful funk singer, Rita does what she can to support herself by selling different products and Nando gets involved in the world of crime just to help his family.
 The story is very captivating and worth checking out.

 KondZilla, one of the biggest music producers in Brazil, is responsible for producing this series for Netflix. which already has two seasons.

 The next suggestion for Brazilian shows on Netflix is another one that was part of the first national works on the platform.
 The Mechanism focuses on investigations of “Operation Car Wash”, which dealt with cases of political corruption in Brazil.

 It’s just good to keep in mind that most of the situations are fictional, so don’t watch it thinking you’ll only see real elements in the series.
 If you’re a fan of spy or thriller series, here’s a good one.

 Another excellent suggestion we can make is Guerras do Brasil.
-This is another documentary series, but this time it displays information and data about some of the wars that took place in our country.
+This is another documentary series, but this time it displays information and data about some of the wars that took place in the country.

 14. Super Drags